 - Portobello Mushrooms: You’ll need four mushrooms, large enough to hold lots of the luscious filling.
 Want to make six servings instead?
-That would be fine, too.
-Alternatively, you could fill several small mushrooms for a great appetizer.
+There’s enough filling for six smaller sized mushrooms.
+Alternatively, you can fill several small mushrooms for a great appetizer.

 - Olive Oil: A light coating of olive oil keeps the outsides of the mushrooms from drying out.
 Season with salt and pepper.

 - Sun-Dried Tomatoes: I like the tomatoes that aren’t packed in oil.
-Chopped finely, they add tangy flavor and little chewy bits, a nice jazzy contrast to the creamy stuffing.
+Chopped finely, they add tangy flavor and little chewy bits which is a nice jazzy contrast to the creamy stuffing.

 - Lots of Cheese!
 Creamy ricotta, gooey mozzarella, and flavorful Parmesan — the perfect trio for these stuffed mushrooms.